I wrote How to Sign Up for a Fidelity Brokerage Account around July.

 There are a lot of stocks out there.
 You need to pick one at first.
 If you have no idea where to start, check Berkshire Hathaway’s portfolio here.

 Warren Buffett is one of the most successful investors of all time and he runs this Berkshire Hathaway.
-I’m not suggesting to buy the same stocks that Warren Buffett hold.
+I’m not suggesting buying the same stocks that Warren Buffett holds.
 I’m just saying learn from successful people is a good start (: